Sage-is/WEB-Sage.Education-docs/docs/getting-started/api-endpoints.md

 ## Authentication

 To ensure secure access to the API, authentication is required 🛡️.
 You can authenticate your API requests using the Bearer Token mechanism.
-Obtain your API key from **Settings > Account** in the Sage WebUI, or alternatively, use a JWT (JSON Web Token) for authentication.
+Obtain your API key from **Settings > Account** in the Sage.is AI-UI, or alternatively, use a JWT (JSON Web Token) for authentication.

 ## Notable API Endpoints

 ### 📜 Retrieve All Models

 - **Endpoint**: `GET /api/models`
-- **Description**: Fetches all models created or added via Sage WebUI.
+- **Description**: Fetches all models created or added via Sage.is AI-UI.
 - **Example**:

   ```bash